 Not exceeding the Buffer Size subfield value in the associated ADDBA Response frame and subject to any additional duration limitations based on the channel access mechanism; and

-If the block ack agreement is between a pair of EDMG STAs, the memory occupied by the frames shall not exceed the maximum between the value indicated in the Advanced Recipient Memory Length Exponent field if the advanced recipient memory length capability is supported and the value indicated in the RBUFCAP field in the associated ADDBA Response frame.
+If the block ack agreement is between a pair of EDMG STAs, the memory occupied by the frames shall not exceed the value indicated in the Table 22 and Table 23.
 The actual RBUFCAP value is delivered by the EDMG Flow Control Extension Configuration element in the ADDBA Response frame or the RBUFCAP update for same or other TIDs as indicated in TID Grouping field of the Recipient Memory Configuration subelement, whichever comes later.
-If the ADDBA Response frame does not contain an EDMG Flow Control Extension Configuration element, the relevant originator parameters shall be considered as receiving an RBUFCAP of Unlimited_space (9.3.1.9.7).
+If the ADDBA Response frame does not contain an EDMG Flow Control Extension Configuration element, the relevant originator parameters shall be considered as receiving an RBUFCAP of Receiver Buffer Empty (9.3.1.9.7).